ayieeez/Google-Sign-In/README.md

 ## 2410-ICT602 Lab Work 9 - Google Sign In

-### Accessing The Hardware

-This project is a starting point for a Flutter application that focuses on accessing hardware features and integrating Google Sign-In functionality.
+This project is a starting point for a Flutter application that focuses on integrating Google Sign-In functionality.

 ## Initialization Steps for Google Sign-In